• Home

 November 15, 2020 Posted by Simon Desjardins Discipleship, Growth, Stability

-“ Then they journeyed from Mount Hor by the Way of the Red Sea, to go around the land of Edom; and the soul of the people became very discouraged on the way” (Number 21:4).
+“ Then they journeyed from Mount Hor by the Way of the Red Sea, to go around the land of Edom; and the soul of the people became very discouraged on the way” (Numbers 21:4).

 Discouraged on the way

-The Christian walk is long enough to provide us various times of testing, and these times will always lead us to one of two possible terminals, namely, discouragement or fulfillment.
+The Christian walk is long enough to provide us with various times of testing, and these times will always lead us to one of two possible termini, namely, discouragement or fulfillment.
 It is so because every opportunity to advance is also an opportunity to retrograde, and every occasion to gain hides in its fabric an occasion to lose.
-Therefore a specific state of affairs might dishearten the one and strengthen the other, for it is not the circumstances of life that make a person strong, but rather the state of the heart immersed in them.
+Therefore, a specific state of affairs might dishearten the one and strengthen the other, for it is not the circumstances of life that make a person strong, but rather the state of the heart immersed in them.

 The importance of spiritual training

 Since we don’t know when these times of testing will come, we must keep ourselves ready at all times, i.e., we must remain among those who go from strength to strength (Ps.
-84:7), and this can only be done when greater challenges come our way.
+84:7), and it can only be done when greater challenges come our way.

 If you have run with the footmen, and they have wearied you, then how can you contend with horses?
 And if in the land of peace, in which you trusted, they wearied you, then how will you do in the floodplain of the Jordan?”
 (Jer.
 12:5).